 Up to 12 months of leave without pay may be granted for reasons such as illness in the family, maternity (beyond the period of disability), military service, travel, family obligations, professional development, disability, or any other reason which is in the best interests of both the College and the employee.
 With the exception of military service, employees who are on leave may continue to participate in the Montgomery College employee benefit plans by paying 100% of the cost.

 Leave without pay for 1 to 5 working days may be granted by the employee's supervisor.
-Leave for more than 5 days requires the approval of the employee's supervisor and the Chief Human Resources Officer.
+Leave for more than 5 days requires the approval of the employee's supervisor and the Associate Senior Vice President of Human Resources and Strategic Talent Management.
+If you have any questions, please contact Lori Stegeman at Lori.Stegeman@montgomerycollege.edu.

 FAMILY AND MEDICAL LEAVE